 What happens if I lose my scholarship?

-St. Olaf’s policy is to meet the demonstrated need of every student on campus.
+- St. Olaf’s policy is to meet the demonstrated need of every student on campus.
 There are minimum requirements for scholarship renewal, however, our first priority is to meet demonstrated need.
-If you do not meet the requirements toward retaining one of the merit scholarships listed above depends on your eligibility for need-based aid.

-If you are a student who demonstrates financial need, any merit aid will be replaced with other need-based aid.
+- If you are a student who demonstrates financial need, any merit aid will be replaced with other need-based aid.
 This aid can be in many forms, including other scholarships and grants.
-Overall, need-based students will not lose any gift dollars.
+Overall, it is likely that students receiving need-based aid will not lose any gift dollars.

 How is my progress tracked?

-The grade point average of students receiving merit scholarships is checked once a year in June when merit scholarships are renewed and spring grades are in for the year.
+- The grade point average of students receiving merit scholarships is checked once a year in June when merit scholarships are renewed and Spring semester grades are in for the year.